 We start by quantifying the effect of robot adoption on the likelihood of particular labour market flows.
-We find that if robot exposure remained at the level recorded in 2004, the likelihood of job separation would have been higher, while the likelihood of job finding would have been lower than recorded in all countries (Figure 12).
+We find that if robot exposure had remained at the level recorded in 2004, the likelihood of job separation would have been higher, while the likelihood of job finding would have been lower than recorded, particularly in CEE countries (Figure 9).
 The effects on job separations were larger than the effects on job finding.
-For instance, the job finding likelihood (proxied by the job finding ratio) in Germany in 2017 was 48.2%.
-According to our estimates, if the robot exposure had remained at the 2004 level, the job finding likelihood would have been 2.2 pp lower, and thus about 5% lower than the likelihood recorded.
-Likewise, the job separation likelihood (proxied by the job separation rate) in Germany in 2017 was 1.3%.
-We estimate that if the robot exposure had remained at the 2004 level, the job separation rate would have been 0.5 pp lower, and thus 39% lower than the actual rate.
-On average, across all countries, the job finding likelihood was 6% higher and the job separation likelihood was 30% lower due to robot adoption in 2017.
-This means that robot adoption has largely increased the job stability of workers, but it has also improved the job opportunities for the unemployed, albeit only slightly.
-The effects were most pronounced in the Western European countries with a strong manufacturing base, such as Austria, Belgium, and Germany; as well as in the Central Eastern European countries that experienced strong industrial growth since joining the EU: namely, the Czech Republic, Hungary, and Slovakia.
+For instance, the job finding likelihood in Slovakia in 2017 was 60.6%.
+According to our estimates, if the robot exposure had remained at the 2004 level, the job finding likelihood would have been 2.9 pp lower, and thus about 5% lower than the likelihood recorded.
+Likewise, the job separation likelihood in Austria in 2017 was 3.2%.
+We estimate that if the robot exposure had remained at the 2004 level, the job separation rate would have been 1 pp higher, and thus 32% higher than the actual rate.
+On average, across all countries, the job finding likelihood was 4% higher and the job separation likelihood was 29% lower due to robot adoption in 2017.23 This means that robot adoption has largely increased the job stability of workers, but it has also improved the job opportunities for the unemployed, albeit only slightly.
+The effects were most pronounced in the Central Eastern European countries that experienced strong industrial growth since joining the EU in 2004, such as Czech Republic, Slovakia and Hungary.
+Western European countries with strong manufacturing base, namely: Austria, Belgium and Germany experienced some improvement in job stability.
 At the other end of the spectrum are the Southern European countries, for which the effects were barely noticeable.

-Next, we use the estimated counterfactual labour market flow probabilities to quantify the effect of robot adoption on employment and unemployment levels (see the Counterfactual analysis methodology section in Appendix C).
+Next, we use the estimated counterfactual labour market flow probabilities to quantify the effect of robot adoption on employment and unemployment rates.
+We thus answer the question how these rates would have developed after 2004 if robot exposure had remained at the level recorded in 2004 (see the Counterfactual analysis methodology section in Appendix C for technical details).

 We find that the effects of rising robot exposure on employment were positive; and that the effects of rising robot exposure on unemployment were negative, but moderate in size.
-In addition, we find that if the level of robot exposure in each country remained at the level recorded in 2004, in most European countries, employment would be lower (and unemployment would be higher) by about 0.5-1% of the working-age population (equivalent to 0.5-1 pp of the employment rate) (Figure 13).
-These effects were the largest in Slovakia and the Czech Republic (2-2.5% by 2017), and the smallest in Sweden and Denmark (0.4% by 2017).
-We speculate that the adoption of robots led to an expansion of the firms and sectors adopting automation technologies, which, in turn, translated into higher labour demand, as shown at the firm level for France by Domini et al. (2020) and Acemoglu et al. (2020), or for Spain by Koch et al. (2021).
+If the level of robot exposure remained at the level recorded in 2004, in CEE countries but Poland, employment would be lower (and unemployment would be higher) by about 1.0-2.5% of the working-age population (equivalent to 1.0-2.5 pp of the employment rate) (Figure 10).
+These effects were the largest in the Czech Republic (2.7% by 2017), and the smallest in Slovenia and Hungary (1.1% by 2017).
+In southern European countries, but Greece, increase in employment level associated with increase in robot adoption amounts to 0.5-0.8% of working age population.
+Overall, our counterfactual simulations shows that an increase in robot adoption led to a rise in total employment by about 1 million additional jobs across all countries in our sample.
+This suggests that the adoption of robots led to an expansion of the firms and sectors adopting automation technologies, which, in turn, translated into higher labour demand, as shown at the firm level for France by Domini et al. (2020) and Acemoglu, Lelarge, and Restrepo (2020), or for Spain by Koch, Manuylov, and Smolka (2021).
+Finally, we assess the contributions of job separation and job finding channels to the overall effect of rising robot exposure on employment, using a covariance-based decomposition (equations (23)-(26) in Appendix C) originally proposed by Fujita and Ramey (2009).